-1.6 Should planning permission and advertisement consent to be allowed on appeal, a legal agreement would be required to ensure that all old kiosks were removed in a timely fashion and to include other possible management controls.
+- 1.3 The 18 applications (9 individual sites) were submitted in which the proposed development seeks the overall introduction of 9 new, replacement kiosks (following the removal of the 9 Infocus older designed kiosks within the London Borough of Camden (a proposed net reduction of 9 kiosks in total). - 1.4 There are currently 33 kiosks within Tottenham Court, as shown on the plan below.
+Various operators has a number of kiosks within the street, of which all are in close proximity of each other (below left).
+BT have 16 kiosks which will be replaced with install 9 new 'BT Hub' kiosks on TCR and one on Euston Road. - 1.5 As such, were planning permission and advertisement consent to be approved, the council would recommend conditions to be attached and a legal agreement would be required to ensure that all old kiosks were removed in a timely fashion and to include other possible management controls.
 The Appellant has not indicated that they are willing to enter into s106 legal agreement in regards to the planning obligations set out in the delegated report and in this statement.
-The council are currently still seeking to agree this with the appellant (without prejudice to the outcome of the appeal) and will update the Inspector at the final comments stage. (see Appendix A for list of suggested conditions)
+The council are currently still seeking to agree this with the appellant (without prejudice to the outcome of the appeal) and will update the Inspector at the final comments stage which are due 03/10/2022 (see Appendix A for list of suggested conditions) - 1.6 In regard to the current set of appeals, and to assist the Inspectorate, the Council will submit 9 separate statements, each one addressing the two appeals in relation to the individual 9 sites.
+This current statement refers to the two appeals at 39 Tottenham Court Road.

-1.7 The council's case regarding 30 Tottenham Court Road